photoprism/photoprism/.github/ISSUE_TEMPLATE/feature-request.md

   <https://github.com/photoprism/photoprism/discussions>

-PLEASE PROCEED ONLY IF YOU ARE 100% SURE THAT THE PROBLEM AND THE PROPOSED SOLUTION ARE COMPLETELY CLEAR.
+PLEASE PROCEED ONLY IF YOU ARE 100% SURE THAT THE PROBLEM AND THE PROPOSED SOLUTION ARE COMPLETELY CLEAR AND THAT NO SIMILAR ISSUE ALREADY EXISTS.

 **THANK YOU FOR YOUR CAREFUL CONSIDERATION!**